It is not uncommon for employers to carry out a search for candidates and conduct interviews, only to halt the process prior to making an offer.

-If you’ve followed up once via email, and heard nothing in response, you might try following up via phone a week or so after sending your email.
+If you’ve followed up once via email and heard nothing in response, you might try following up via a phone call a week or so after sending your email.
 But you should understand that this is risky.

 Once you’ve followed up, twice at most, let it go.
 Continuing to reach out to the hiring manager won’t look professional.